Here are some of the most frequently asked questions regarding tenant lead law and disclosures that must be made about lead on rental properties.

 You can find out more about the lead and its dangers in residential rental properties by visiting the EPA's site at www.epa.gov/lead.
 This website is full of information regarding the hazards associated with lead-based paint as well as lead dust.
 In addition, the website also provides hints and tips that may help you control lead dust and protect your tenants.

 There are several properties that are not covered by Title X. These include:

-Under EPA regulations, the landlord must provide at least 60 days notice to any tenants that will be effected (the tenants occupying the property to be renovated, or all tenants of a rental property building if it is a common area that will be renovated).
+Under EPA regulations, the landlord must provide at least 60 days' notice to any tenants that will be affected.
+This includes the tenants occupying the property to be renovated and all tenants of a rental property building if a common area will be renovated.
 For a project to be considered a "renovation," it must be a change that has a likelihood of disturbing painted surfaces.
-However, there are exceptions for emergency renovations and minor repairs.
+There are exceptions for emergency renovations and minor repairs.

-As a tenant, you have the right know if your rental has any possible health or safety hazards, including lead.
+As a tenant, you have the right to know if your rental has any possible health or safety hazards, including lead.
 If your landlord has failed to disclose the presence of lead and you (or a loved one) is suffering from lead exposure, you should look into filing a claim.
 To get help filing a claim, or to learn more about tenant lead law, it's a good idea to speak with a skilled landlord-tenant lawyer near you today.